 HE Tubing Netherlands has a fully equipped laboratory on site to serve the Automotive and HVAC/R heat exchanger manufacturers markets.

 The facilities of the laboratory are mainly focused on (metallurgical) investigations of aluminium and heat exchangers made of aluminium.
 However, the same facilities are also suitable for investigations on other materials for third parties.
-The laboratory is mainly utilized by HE Tubing for quality control of our products, for research for product development and process optimisation and for investigations for our customers.

 - Tensile testing machine